christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

    manuscripts, posit a parent for both that is the source of the conjunctive errors.
 Add more manuscripts to the tree in the same way.

 The resulting stemma, if it can be reconstructed with confidence, provides the basis for an edition of the text.
 A stemma can cut through a great deal of noise and focus attention on the essential choices between variants.

+This first step of editorial practice (*redactio*) along with subsequent refinements is also sometimes called neo-Lachmannian stemmatology.
+An alternative to this is the so-called "best manuscript" method championed by Bédier, which selects a "best manuscript" as the basis for a text and departs from it only when absolutely necessary.

 We call the root of the stemma the archetype, and usually designate it with a ω.
-Reconstructed notes are often called hyparchetypes and represented by Greek letters.
+Reconstructed nodes are often called hyparchetypes and represented by Greek letters.
 Consider the following stemma, which follows these conventions:

 ![](/media/extra_manuscripts.png)